-As students arrive, call them one by one (or in small groups) to receive their certificates.
+As students arrive, first announce the APL winners.
+Call the winners one by one to receive their stamped certificates.
+Then call all other students one by one (or in small groups) to receive their certificates.
 This will give you a chance to thank them personally and offer any final words of encouragement.